SATs Prep for Parents: Building Confidence

 SATs measure a narrow slice of what your child knows, in a particular way, on particular days in May.
 They don't measure creativity, kindness, resilience, curiosity, or the qualities that will actually shape your child's life.

 Prepare thoughtfully.
 Take SATs seriously enough to build real readiness.
-But hold them lightly enough to remember what matters: a child who believes in their capacity to learn, who sees challenge as interesting rather than threatening, and who finishes primary school with their love of learning intact.
+But hold them lightly enough to remember what matters: a child who believes in their capacity to learn, sees challenge as interesting rather than threatening, and finishes primary school with their love of learning intact.

 Your child can do this.
 With steady preparation and your support, they'll walk into that hall feeling ready.